obscuredetour/forkify-remix/README.md

-# Forkify remix
+# Forkify remix (archived)
+Archived due to API (foodtofork) going away
 A web app for finding and saving recipies and their ingredients.
-Developed by Jonas Schmedtmann & [Jeffrey Summers](https://www.jeffreysummers.me).
+Developed by Jonas Schmedtmann & Jamie Summers.
 Powered by FoodtoFork.com

 ## Use the app
 You can use [Forkify remix here](https://forkify-remix.netlify.com/).